 - Ambulatory blood pressure monitoring (ABPM)

-Another emerging technology that Dr Betts is investigating is the leadless pacemaker.
+Another emerging technology that Professor Betts is investigating is the leadless pacemaker.
 Several models are being trialed, one is no bigger than an antibiotic pill (10 times smaller than existing pacemakers).
 It is guided by a catheter through a vein and implanted into the wall of the heart.
 He is an executive member of the NHS Cardiovascular Advisory Group, which studies the evidence on the effectiveness and safety of this and other new devices before they are introduced on the NHS.

 He has written dozens of peer reviewed journal articles and is co-author of the Oxford Hand book of Cardiac Electrophysiology and Catheter Ablation, which is recommended by the British Medical Association as one of the best books for teaching this specialist area to cardiologists.